reactpatterns/reactpatterns/pages/Function-as-prop-component.md

 You would need to name your prop meaningful.

-Here’s how yout could change the Foo example to pass a function as a prop.
+Here’s how you could change the Foo example to pass a function as a prop.

 ```
 <Foo hello={(name) => <div>`hello from ${name}`</div>} />